 So, what is this mysterious menu item, and why does it pop up in so many high-end restaurants?

 In this post, we’ll first look at the meaning of a la carte, then we’ll dive a bit deeper.
 We’ll look into some popular a la carte menu items, what an a la carte table cover looks like, and a la carte menus themselves.

 There’s even a free downloadable a la carte menu template if you’re designing your own.
-Along with an example of what a complete a la carte menu would look like.
+Additionally, we give you an example of what a complete a la carte menu would look like.